Research & Development:

 Business outlook and priorities

-In 2019, Molecular Partners will continue to advance its DARPin® candidates within its immuno-oncology pipeline and will present further research and preclinical data for additional therapeutic candidates resulting from the company’s immuno-oncology toolbox.
-For the company’s most advanced IO candidate, MP0310, Molecular Partners and its strategic collaboration partner Amgen expect to enter into a clinical phase 1 monotherapy trial in H2 2019.
+In the second half of 2019, Molecular Partners will continue to advance its DARPin® candidates within its immuno-oncology research pipeline, specifically the FAP x CD40 molecule, the CD3 DARPin® T cell-engager platform as well as the peptide MHC program, and will present further research and preclinical data for additional therapeutic candidates resulting from the company’s immuno-oncology toolbox.

-In oncology, the company will present additional data from its ongoing phase 2 trial of MP0250 in patients with multiple myeloma (MM) in combination with Velcade® (PI).
-The company also expects to start the phase 2 trial of MP0250 in combination with Pomalidomide® (IMiD) for the same indication, pending outcomes of the discussion with the FDA.
-Molecular Partners also expects initial data for MP0274, the proprietary DARPin® candidate for the treatment of HER2-positive cancer, in 2019.
+In oncology, the company expects to present additional data from its ongoing phase 2 trial of MP0250 in patients with multiple myeloma (MM) in combination with Velcade® (PI) in H2 2019.
+Molecular Partners also expects to start the phase 2 trial of MP0250 in combination with Pomalidomide® (IMiD) for the same indication.
+The company further plans to present initial safety data for MP0274, the company’s proprietary DARPin® candidate for the treatment of HER2-positive cancer, in H2 2019.

 Financial outlook 2019

-For the full year 2019, at constant exchange rates, the company expects total expenses of CHF 60-70 million, of which around CHF 6 million will be non-cash effective costs for share-based payments, IFRS pension accounting and depreciations.
-This reduced guidance reflects the suspension of the enrollment into the NSCLC trial for MP0250 as well as the reduced investment in manufacturing scale-up for phase 3 material trials for MP0250.
+For the full year 2019, at constant exchange rates, the company continues to expect total expenses of CHF 60-70 million, of which around CHF 6 million will be non-cash effective costs for share-based payments, IFRS pension accounting and depreciations.
+This guidance reflects the discontinuation of the NSCLC trial for MP0250 as well as the reduced investment in manufacturing scale-up for phase 3 material trials for MP0250.
 Capital expenditures in FY 2019 are expected to be approximately CHF 2 million.

 This guidance is subject to the progress of the pipeline, mainly driven by the speed of enrollment of patients in clinical trials, manufacturing costs, and data from research and development projects.
 No guidance can be provided with regard to net cash flow projections.
 Timelines and potential milestone payments for existing and potentially new partnerships are not disclosed.